What is the nature of morality? How do we develop a personal moral code, and how does that affect decisions we make?

 - Liberty/Oppression: A desire for liberty, broadly construed.
 Primarily used to distinguish liberals from conservatives.

-By Haidt’s theory, any moral rule or judgment “taps” one of these six foundations.
-Different moralities exist because individuals can emphasize different foundations: your neighbor may care about “loyalty” violations but be relatively indifferent to obedience to authority, whereas your sister might emphasize fairness but not liberty.
+By Haidt’s theory, any moral rule or judgment “taps” one of these six foundations, and different moral codes exist because individuals can emphasize different foundations: your neighbor may care about “loyalty” violations but be relatively indifferent to obedience to authority, whereas your sister might emphasize fairness but not liberty.
 Political differences, too, may fall out of how the moral foundations are weighted: Haidt’s research suggests that liberals tend to weight care & fairness foundations most heavily, with others a distant second.
 Conservatives, in contrast, have a flatter moral profile where each of the six foundations are weighted about the same.
 Their divergent political beliefs fall out of those differently valued foundations.*

-*One issue with this simple distinction is that applications of the “universal” foundations are fungible.
-Haidt says, for example, that both supporters and opponents of affirmative action may do so by appealing to the fairness foundation: the pro side is emphasizing equality of outcome and the con side is looking at equality of opportunity.
-That makes sense, but the problem is that there’s no a priori reason to predict that outcome—shouldn’t divergent beliefs/behaviors require different foundations?
-Certainly we want to predict those divergences, rather than explain them away after the fact.
+*I think there’s a major issue with this: namely, the behavioral consequences of the moral foundations are fungible.
+Haidt claims that both supports and opponents of affirmative action may appeal to the fairness foundation, with the pro side emphasizing equality of outcome and the con side equality of opportunity.
+The explanation is fine, but there’s no a priori reason to predict that outcome.
+Shouldn’t divergent beliefs/behaviors depend on different moral foundations?
+What predictive value is there if appeals to the same moral foundation can produce opposing behavioral outcomes?

 • • •

-We are left with the million-dollar question: how does a “rule” get linked to that emotional response and transmute into a moral?
-And once it has, can it be undone?
+But this leaves us with a million-dollar question: how does a “rule” get linked to that emotional response, or a moral foundation, and transmute into a moral?
+And, as a side question: can that be undone?